Configuring your server

 family: family.myente.xyz

-Once you configure all the necessary endpoints, cd
+Once you have configured all the necessary endpoints, cd

 into my-ente